-The sediments present at the bottom of the lakes are good indicators of the biological activity through the ages because the organisms living in the polar regions are very sensitive to the least variation of temperature.
+Sediments at the bottom of lakes are good indicators of biological activity through the ages because organisms living in polar regions are very sensitive to the slightest variation in temperature.

-An international study focusing on the polar regions shows that climate change is causing ecological reorganization and a change of species that would have started 150 years ago.
+An international study focusing on the polar regions shows that climatic changes are at the origin of an ecological reorganization and a change of species which would have started 150 years ago.

 Russia, Spitsbergen (Norway) and Lapland (Finland).
-The changes appear as much in the composition of the species as in their diversity, and the variation is greater in the more northerly regions.
-This observation is corroborated by climate models that show that global warming is more accentuated at the poles.
-The impact of human activity can not be at the root of these variations.
-In fact, unlike temperate regions, there is very little agriculture in these areas, apart from a few herds of reindeer and caribou.
-Polar regions suffer from precipitation containing
+The changes appear as much in the composition of the species as in their diversity, and the variation is greater in the more northern regions.
+This observation is corroborated by climate models which show that global warming is more accentuated at the level of the poles.
+The impact of human activity cannot be the cause of these variations.
+In fact, unlike the temperate regions, there is very little agriculture in these regions, apart from a few herds of reindeer and caribou.
+The polar regions suffer from precipitation containing

 heavy metals, acidic molecules and nutrients.
 This phenomenon is largely confined to the second half of the twentieth century, which is very much later than the beginning of the reorganization observed in this study.